Heartless (Heart song)

+Background

 The song is an aggressive hard rock number that opens with a slower synthesizer based interlude before opening up into a full hard rock tune.
 The lyrics involve a scorned lover who apparently can't get away from the grasp of her heartless partner.
 "The doctor said come back again next week / I think that you need me / All she did was cry / She wanted to die doctor when can you see me / There's a guy out there / Seems like he's everywhere / It just ain't fair."

 "Heartless" and "Without You" were the only singles released from Magazine, with "Heartless" peaking at number twenty-four on the US Billboard Hot 100.
 Cash Box particularly praised the vocals and bass guitar playing.
 Record World called it "straight-ahead, rather funky rock, with Ann Wilson's vocal the centerpiece."
 Only five months passed before Heart released their next album, Dog and Butterfly.

+Personnel

+Credits adapted from the liner notes of the 1978 revised version of Magazine.